Census vs Hightouch: Which Reverse ETL Fit Is Better, and When Does Custom Build Still Win?

 Table of Contents

-What is the best reverse ETL option for a warehouse-first team?
+Census vs Hightouch: what is the best reverse ETL fit for your team?

 That decision matters because the activation gap is still huge.
 Salesforce’s State of Data and Analytics reporting found that 63% of technical leaders say their companies struggle to turn data into business priorities and that leaders estimate 19% of company data is siloed, inaccessible, or unusable.1 A warehouse can be technically sound and still commercially inert if the data never makes it into the systems where teams actually work.